Joy-less/Embers/README.md

 }
 ```

-Note: Methods such as `puts` reference the `Console`, which is hidden in Godot and Unity by default, so you may need to make some changes:
+Note that methods such as `puts` reference `Console`, which is hidden in Godot and Unity by default.
+They can be changed or overridden:
 ```cs
 // In StandardLibrary.cs
 Console.WriteLine(Message.ToS()); // -> Godot.GD.Print(Message.ToS());